czi-catalystproject/hub-champion-training/episodes/manage_images.md

 OWNER/IMAGE_NAME:TAG
 ```

-If a user wanted to pull the [Rocker binder](https://hub.docker.com/r/rocker/binder/tags) container from Docker Hub, for example, then they could enter `rocker/binder:4.3` into the *Custom image* field.
+For example, if a user wanted to pull the [Jupyter PyTorch notebook](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-pytorch-notebook) container, then they would enter `quay.io/jupyter/pytorch-notebook:x86_64-pytorch-2.2.0` into the *Custom image* field.

 :::{image} ../media/episodes/manage_images/custom.png
 :width: 100%
-:alt: Screenshot showing where to specify a custom image rocker/binder:4.3 in the server options page on a hub.
+:alt: Screenshot showing where to specify a custom image quay.io/jupyter/pytorch-notebook:x86_64-pytorch-2.2.0 in the server options page on a hub.

 :::